segemart/statsmed/README.md

 # Statsmed

 Statsmed is designed to perform statistical analysis of medical data, but may also be used for various other datasets.
-It gives you an fast overview of your data and allows you to perform tests and create figures.
+It gives you a fast overview of your data and allows you to perform tests and create figures.
 There are examples for some functions.

 - [Example 1](https://github.com/segemart/statsmed/blob/main/examples/example1/Tests_normal_distribution.ipynb) - Test for normal distribution